Explaining Bayesian Neural Networks: Concluding Discussion

 We found that, with a high parameter range of $\alpha$, UAI explains the behavior of the network more informatively, in comparison to a standard mean explanation baseline.
 By gauging $\alpha$, users can understand the rationale behind a network: with small parameters of $\alpha$, we can observe what features are considered to be contributing towards the prediction regardless of the sampled strategy (intersection explanation).
 With high parameters $\alpha$, we can understand the features for which at least a small fraction of strategies attribute them with positive relevance (union explanation).
 Thus, by choosing the parameter $\alpha$, users can choose between more or less risk-averse explanations, depending on the task objective.
 The proposed UAI explanation additionally helps to understand and reflect the multiple explanation modes inherent in a Bayesian ensemble (cf. Figure \ref{fig:cats}).

-The computational complexity of UAI is linear in the number of posterior samples.
-Already as few as 100 samples turned out to be sufficient for a stable assessment of the explanation uncertainty on a coarse grain in our experiments.
+The computational complexity of our presented method is linear in the number of posterior samples.
+In practice, we found that as few as 100 samples are sufficient to obtain a stable assessment of explanation uncertainty, which keeps the computational cost low.
+While more samples can be used for finer-grained analysis, the default choice of 100 samples strikes a balance between accuracy and efficiency, which makes our approach feasible even for large-scale applications.

-Concluding, our UAI framework now enables a wide range of explanation methods to analyze the complex multi-faceted decision-making process of Bayesian Neural Networks.
-Moreover, this novel possibility of quantifying uncertainties in explanations of trained Neural Networks may become a profound help to mitigate risks in safety-critical applications.
-Future studies will focus further on clinical decision-making systems.
+Our contribution has several limitations: (i) conclusions are conditioned on the chosen posterior approximation (e.g., MC Dropout, Laplace) and do not claim recovery of true posterior multi-modality; (ii) fidelity-style metrics are not yet standardized for distributions of explanations; and (iii) a full human-in-the-loop evaluation is beyond the scope of our work.